qianqian121/nd013/project_traffic_sign/traffic-signs/writeup.md

 * Which parameters were tuned?
 How were they adjusted and why?
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

+My first attempt is to finish this project ASAP.
+Because I want to spend more time working on Keras instead of raw tensorflow.
+I'm using a Linear Function WX + b model from tensorflow lab.
+The model is not as good as CNN to classify images.
+So the result is not good, but after tuning the batch size and epoch, I was able to achieve the initial training accuracy at 0.80

 If a well known architecture was chosen:
 * What architecture was chosen?
 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+For my re-submission, LeNet model was chosen because this architecture is good for image classification problems.
+And it can run on a cheap laptop.

+Validation sets are used to evaluate the training model accuracy based on a loss function.
+Initially, I did not properly pre-process the training set and the training result was not very accurate on the model.

+I did some adjustments on the architecture by the following:
+1) preprocessed the training images (grayscaled, normalized)
+2) properly split training data into training and validation sets

+I achieved a high accuracy of 0.98 on the training set and validation set.
+I achieved an accuracy of close 0.90 on the test set. next, I'm planning to do more preprocessing on the training set to improve the accuracy. for example, balance the examples of each class, image argumentation, adjust training layers etc.

 ###Test a Model on New Images